 You can pick tours that are participation camping safaris or go all-out in luxury lodges.

-There are even 3rd parties, like G Adventures and Intrepid Travel, who source tour companies locally, brand the tours as their own, and let you rely on their reputation for doing the research and itinerary preparations on your behalf (these are often group tours that help get the price down considerably for solo travelers as well, but more on that aspect later).
+There are even 3rd parties, like G Adventures, who source tour companies locally, brand the tours as their own, and let you rely on their reputation for doing the research and itinerary preparations on your behalf (these are often group tours that help get the price down considerably for solo travelers as well, but more on that aspect later).

 There is no one-size-fits-all approach to picking out the best Africa safari company, as most of it all depends on the kind of trip you want to take, where you want to go, and your budget.
 This requires research.